-TAB 6.
-Defendant's and subsequently the Police did not safeguard Fundamental Rights and Freedoms as per Police Services Act Ontario, section 1 especially in the absence of sworn, certified evidence of COVID-19 purification and isolation.
+Defendant's and subsequently the Police did not safeguard the Fundamental Rights and Freedoms as per Police Services Act Ontario, section 1 especially in the absence of sworn, certified evidence of SARS-COV-2 isolation and purification.
 Restricting fundamental rights and freedoms was never "DEMONSTRABLY JUSTIFIED" as required under the Constitution Act, 1982, PART 1, section 1 of the Canadian Charter of Rights and Freedoms.